siliconshells/personalsite.github.io/_pages/professional-experience.md

 **Position:** Software Engineer

 ---
+Activities in this position include:

-•	I developed software in a team and was in charge of Agriculture and ICT.
+- I developed software in a team and was in charge of Agriculture and ICT.

-•	Attended a number of workshops both technical and non-technical.
+- Attended a number of workshops both technical and non-technical.